 Chicken Stock Concentrate

 • Adjust rack to middle position and preheat oven to 425 degrees.
 Wash and dry all produce. • Dice potatoes into ½-inch pieces.
 Place in a medium pot with enough salted water to cover by 2 inches.
-Bring to a boil and cook until tender, 15-20 minutes. • Reserve ½ cup potato cooking liquid, then drain and return potatoes to pot.
-Keep covered off heat until ready to mash.
+Bring to a boil and cook until tender, 15-20 minutes. • Reserve ½ cup potato cooking liquid, then drain and return potatoes to pot. • Keep covered off heat until ready to mash in step 5.

-• Toss green beans on a baking sheet with a large drizzle of olive oil, salt, and pepper. • Roast on middle rack until lightly browned, 12-15 minutes. • Meanwhile, halve, core, and dice apple into ¼-inch pieces.
+• While pork cooks, toss green beans on a baking sheet with a large drizzle of olive oil, salt, and pepper. • Roast on middle rack until lightly browned, 12-15 minutes. • Meanwhile, halve, core, and dice apple into ¼-inch pieces.
 Trim and thinly slice scallions, separating whites from greens.

-• While green beans roast, heat 1 TBSP butter and a drizzle of oil in pan used for pork over medium-high heat.
+• Heat 1 TBSP butter (2 TBSP for 4 servings) and a drizzle of oil in pan used for pork over medium-high heat.
 Add apple and scallion whites; season with salt and pepper.
-Cook, stirring occasionally, until golden, 4-6 minutes. • Stir in stock concentrate, ½ cup water, and ½ tsp sugar.
+Cook, stirring occasionally, until golden, 4-6 minutes. • Stir in stock concentrate, ½ cup water (¾ cup for 4), and ½ tsp sugar (1 tsp for 4).
 Cook until sauce is thickened and apple is tender, 5-7 minutes. • In the last 2 minutes, return pork to pan until warmed through.
 Season with salt and pepper.
-Turn off heat. • 4 SERVINGS: Use 2 TBSP butter, ¾ cup water, and 1 tsp sugar.
+Turn off heat.

-• Mash potatoes until mostly smooth. • Stir in scallion greens, sour cream, 1 TBSP butter, and a splash of reserved potato cooking liquid.
-Season with salt and pepper. • 4 SERVINGS: Use 2 TBSP butter. • TIP: If needed, add more reserved potato cooking liquid a splash at a time until potatoes are smooth and creamy.
+• Mash potatoes until mostly smooth. • Stir in scallion greens, sour cream, 1 TBSP butter (2 TBSP for 4 servings), and a splash of reserved potato cooking liquid.
+Season with salt and pepper.
+TIP: If needed, add more potato cooking liquid a splash at a time until potatoes are smooth and creamy.

 • Divide pork, mashed potatoes, and green beans between plates.
 Top pork with apple pan sauce and serve.